wald-tq/ui-router.github.io/_ng2/about.md

 All the code inside `src/` is relevant to angular 2, except for `ng1/`.
 Most of the UI-Router test harness is written in Angular 1.

-To create a UI-Router bundle to test a bug fix against your app, build it with the `package.sh` script.
+To create a UI-Router bundle to test a bug fix against your app, build it with the `package.js` script.

 ```
-./scripts/package.sh ng2
+node scripts/package.js ng2
 ```

 A npm package directory structure will be built in `build_packages/ng2`.